Contrast-Security-OSS/join-the-team/challenges.md

 * Grid control (aka...a table of data) to present the data presented in the map
 * Search of data to change the presentation in the map and grid.

-It should be a clean, slick UI written in one of the recommended JS frameworks below.
+It should be a clean UI written in one of the recommended JS frameworks below.
 You can write the service layer in the language of your choice.

-Feel free to use any of the these acceptable JavaScript frameworks:
+Feel free to use any of the these JavaScript frameworks:
 * Angular
 * React
 * Vue